alanwatsonforster/glass/src/glass/aircraftdata/CAC Sabre.md

 ### Mk.30

 The Mk.31 has the unslatted 6-3 wing.
 The Mk.30 is essentially a Mk.31 with the earlier slatted wing (Wikipedia).
 The minimum speeds and turn drags of the Mk.31 match those of the F-86F-25, which also has the unslatted 6-3 wing.
-This suggests that we can create an ADC for the Mk.30 by modifying that of the Mk-31 with the minimum speeds and turn drag of the F-86F-10.
+This suggests that we can create an ADC for the Mk.30 by modifying that of the Mk-31 with the minimum speeds and turn drag of the F-86F.
 Added in [30c23b1](https://github.com/alanwatsonforster/glass/commit/30c23b11cc4ed029e767ed874b547de33682565e).

-The F-86A/E/F with the original slatted wing are HTD, so the Mk.30 should be too.
+The F-86A/E/F with the early slatted wing are HTD, so the Mk.30 should be too.

 ### Fuel Tanks